kasumi-koba/gatsby-starter-delog/_data/blog/2023-02-04-sapporo-snow-festival.md

 # H﻿uge Snow Statues

 there are five huge snow statues at the festival.\
-We can see lit-up show statues from 5. p.m to 10. p.m during the festival.
+We can watch lit-up show statues from 5. p.m to 10. p.m during the festival.

 ![](/assets/th_L1011056.jpg "Running horse")